oracle-devrel/cool.devo.build/README.md

 <!--
 Short, silent videos can be used instead of animated GIFS, and in most cases take up significantly less space than a GIF.
 These can be embedded with the gif tag using `{% gif FILENAME{.mp4,.webm} %}`, which will detect the movie format and generate an appropriate video tag, replicating the autoplay/looping of an animated GIF.
 At minimum an mp4 version must be provided, additional formats (webm, ogv) with the same base name and different extensions are optional.
 -->

+## Callouts

+Use block quotes to create callouts, with Kramdown IAL syntax to add formatting.
+There are two types available, notice and alert.
+The formatting works like:

+    > This is my note.
+    > It can have a couple of lines
+    {:.notice}

+    > This is an alert.
+It gets colored in yellow.
+    {:.alert}

+## Snippets

+Fragments will be made available soon.

+When linking the Oracle Always-Free Tier signup, please use this in place of the link: `{{ site.urls.always_free }}`.
+This will insert a tracking link for you.

+    Oracle Cloud Infrastructure Free Tier account.
+[Start for Free]({{ site.urls.always_free }}).

 ## Style